stundenblume/platypus_doc/docs/source/gams-madara/background.rst

    gams::pose::CartesianFrame cartesian0(gloc);
    gams::pose::position c_loc0(cartesian0, 1, 1);

 In the code above, to create a cartesian frame (named cartesian0) you have to define a position into the gps_frame.
-After that, you can create points in the cartesian frame, by informing the frame and location (1,0).
+After that, you can create a point in the cartesian frame, by informing location (1,1) in relation to gps_frame.
 They will look like this:

 .. image:: images/coordinateSystem.png
    :align: center